sohale/implisolid/README.md

 Targets: Native executable (LLVM), Javascript (frontend browser), WebAssembly, NodeJS (backend).
 ImpliSolid use is not limited to browsers.
 It is implementated in C++ (native), Python (native) and JavaScript.

-ImpliSolid uses very efficientcalculations to provide instant polygonisation of Implicit Surfaces efficient eniough to run on your browser using CPU only.
+ImpliSolid uses very efficient calculations to provide instant polygonisation of Implicit Surfaces efficient eniough to run on your browser using CPU only.

 The main strength is its ability to work efficiently with **sharp edges**.
 It also uses **adaptive subdivition** for smooth and perfect curved surfaces.